Jeraldy/JeddyJs/README.md

 - **index.js**
   - We import the root reducer from *'./Reducers/index'* and then passing it to our main widget so that it becomes available down the tree.
-  - We are calling the *updateState* inside the *componentDidMount* to subscribe for the subsequent updates and activate the initial state.
+  - We are calling the *updateState* inside the *connectedCallBack* to subscribe for the subsequent updates and activate the initial state.
-  - The *componentDidMount* is a life cycle method which gets invoked when our main widget gets connected to the dom tree.
+  - The *connectedCallBack* is a life cycle method which gets invoked when our main widget gets connected to the dom tree.

 ```js
 import { Jeddy, StatefulWidget } from "jeddy";